archiegoodman2/primality_test/README.md

   2. a very large positive number - to test performance

 The idea for this came from a kata on CodeWars.

+To improve next time: perhaps use bitwise operators to improve speed, and check use of random function to make it more cryptograpphically secure. consider other libraries to import that may contain rand int generator.